ChrisFishCahill/managing-irf-complexity/README.md

 Chris Cahill and Carl Walters, March 2022

 ### Directory organization
 This directory contains data, Stan, and R code to fit age structured population dynamics models to Alberta FWIN data as per Cahill et al. 2021.
 It also contains .R simulation code that develops harvest control rules for Special Harvest License (SHL) Walleye fisheries given these model fits.
-So that's cool.

 The directory is straightforward, with a "data" folder, an "r-code" folder, a "plots" folder, and an "src" (i.e., source) folder for .stan files.
 Tutorials are in the "Rmd" folder, and harvest control rule simulations are stored in the "sims" folder.
 The plots are mostly a work in progress, so be careful trying to interpret them (i.e., don't do this).
 It was simply a location for me to share plots with Carl and others.
 The scripts in the "r-code" folder that are potentially useful to folks are the `run.R` (calls and runs the stan file, saves fits), `hcr.R` (runs the harvest control rule simulator, saves simulations), and plotting files (calls either the Bayesian model fits or the simulation results).